 David Levien: Well, the thing that makes you most ready to direct your first movie is directing your first movie.
 Probably anybody who’s gone through that experience and gotten the chance to do it again will most likely do a better job the second time.
 The fact that we already directed one feature, a pilot to a TV show, and that we’ve been involved in many more movies since then we’re more experienced.
 We had the experience of being on a couple of Soderbergh movies as well.

-Brian Koppelman: Yeah, but what he means is that by being on a set with Soderbergh it was…
+Brian Koppelman: Being on a set with Soderbergh it was…

 David Levien: A big learning experience on how to use the camera and how to tell your story in a much more organic way.

-Brian Koppelman: They were movies that we had written, but the key was that Steven invited us to be on set all the time.
-As did John Dahl on Rounders.
+Brian Koppelman: They were movies that we had written, but the key was that Steven invited us to be on set all the time, and as did John Dahl on Rounders.
 We got to really be hands-on and watch a guy who we really think is a master.
 We tried to really watch with our eyes open.

-One thing that is different from your other films though with Solitary Man is that it isn’t very genre specific.
-Was that a conscious decision or is that something you guys have never thought about?
+One thing that is different from your other films with Solitary Man is that it isn’t very genre specific.
+Was that a deliberate choice?

 David Levien: Again, it wasn’t a thing where we deliberately said, “Lets not do a genre now.”
 It was that the story Brian came up with in a crystalized way and it seemed like he had an extreme handle on the voice of it.
 It seemed like a good idea that he should finish it on his own.
 Clearly, it doesn’t apply to the typical genres but that was sort of just a coincidence of the fact that it was just a story told organically.